Facebook is integrating WhatsApp, Instagram and Messenger

 Facebook has also confirmed to the BBC that this is just the start of a “long process”.

-In a statement, Facebook said that it aims to “build the best messaging experiences we can; and people want messaging to be fast, simple, reliable and private,” and that “we’re working on making more of our messaging products end-to-end encrypted and considering ways to make it easier to reach friends and family across networks.”
+When TechRadar reached out for comment, a Facebook spokesperson told us: “We want to build the best messaging experiences we can; and people want messaging to be fast, simple, reliable and private.
+We're working on making more of our messaging products end-to-end encrypted and considering ways to make it easier to reach friends and family across networks.
+As you would expect, there is a lot of discussion and debate as we begin the long process of figuring out all the details of how this will work.”

 So, for anyone who uses WhatsApp and Instagram but doesn’t like Facebook, we wouldn’t be too worried just yet.